ResetXPDR/MSFS_AutoFPS/README.md

   - If you wish to have the app exit at the conclusion of a flight session, change ExitAppAfterFlightSession in the common config file to true.
   - With the default install option, the app's icon more intuitively resides on the task bar when the app is running, not in the system tray overflow where it has been located in previous versions.
 Exit by clicking on the app window's close button and providing user confirmation when prompted.
   - If installed with the close app to system tray option, the app will remain running in the system tray until the user right clicks and selects Exit or the app auto exits when MSFS closes.
   - Running as Admin NOT usually required (BUT: It is required to be run under the same User/Elevation as MSFS).
+'Admin' will be shown on the app title bar when the app is running as Admin.
   - Do NOT change MSFS graphics settings manually while in a flight with this app running as it will conflict with what the app is managing and they will automatically restore to what they originally were when you exit your flight.
 If you wish to change the defaults for these MSFS settings, you must do so either without this app running or, if it is, only while you are in the MSFS main menu (ie not in a flight).
 - App Window
   - Position and minimised/maximised state will be remembered between sessions, except movements to it made while in VR due to window restoration issues.